sghaskell/custom-image-map-visualization/README.md

 # Optional Fields
 ##### maxAge
 Time in seconds for age of marker in a real-time search.
-If a new event for the marker has not been seen within this time range, the marker and path will be removed from the map.
-(Default: 60 seconds)
+If a new event for the marker has not been seen within this time range, the marker and path will be removed from the map. **Only use with real-time search, not static time ranges** (Default: 60 seconds)

 # Style Markers And Icons Dynamically Through SPL
 ### Feature Description